sagemath/trac_to_gh/Issue 4312.md

 # Issue 4312: major @interact (hence pyprocessing) new bug in 3.1.3, still in 3.1.4

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4312

 Original creator: was